pslisko/performa365docs/docs/howto/manage_users.rst

 User Sync procedure is executed every hour to synchronize all users from Performa 365-related AAD user groups to Performa 365.
 Any updates in AAD, including newly added users or users with updated information will be synchronized.

-This procedure will propagate following user attributes to Performa 365:
+This procedure will propagate the following users' attributes from AAD to Performa 365:

  * First name
  * Last name